Overview

 Disclosure Requirements

-A table entitled, NSPM-33 Implementation Guidance Pre- and Post-award Disclosures Relating to the Biographical Sketch and Current and Pending (Other) Support has been created to provide helpful reference information regarding pre-award and post-award disclosures.
-The table includes the types of activities to be reported, where such activities must be reported in the application, as well as when updates are required in the application and award lifecycle.
-A final column identifies activities that are not required to be reported.
+NSF hosts a webpage that provides NSPM-33 implementation guidance for Pre- and post-award disclosures relating to the Biographical Sketch and Current and Pending (Other) Support.
+The page has been created to provide helpful reference information regarding pre-award and post-award disclosures.
+The webpage includes the types of activities to be reported, where such activities must be reported in the application, as well as when updates are required in the application and award lifecycle.
+A final section on the webpage identifies activities that are not required to be reported.

-In accordance with the Section 10631 of the CHIPS and Science Act, Covered Individuals are required to disclose if they are part of a foreign talent recruitment program and certify that they are not part of a malign foreign talent recruitment program and recertify annually.
-While the Common Forms above include the certification, Federal Research Agencies are implementing the requirement as described below.
-UC guidance also details and definitions about Covered Individuals, Foreign Talent Recruitment Program and Malign Foreign Talent Recruitment Program (MFTRP) is at the UCOP Ethics, Compliance and Audit Services webpage on Foreign Talent Recruitment Programs.
+In accordance with Section 10631 of the CHIPS and Science Act, Covered Individuals are required to disclose if they are part of a foreign talent recruitment program, certify that they are not part of a malign foreign talent recruitment program and recertify annually.
+The Common Forms include this required certification.
+Information about foreign talent recruitment programs and malign foreign talent recruitment programs (MFTRP) may be found on the Berkeley Research Security Program webpage in the section labeled Research Security Disclosures.
+UC guidance also provides details and definitions about Covered Individuals, Foreign Talent Recruitment Program and Malign Foreign Talent Recruitment Program (MFTRP) at the UCOP Ethics, Compliance and Audit Services webpage on Foreign Talent Recruitment Programs.

 National Institutes of Health